negrinho/deep_architect/CONTRIBUTING.md

-# Guidelines for contributing
+# Contributing

+## Introduction
 <!--  Contributions welcome.-->
 We strongly encourage contributions to DeepArchitect.
-If DeepArchitect has been useful to you in your work, show some appreciation by citing it and/or contributing to the codebase, e.g., by refactoring part of your code into something that can be generally useful to the community.
+If DeepArchitect has been useful to you in your work, please show some appreciation by citing it and/or contributing to the codebase, e.g., by refactoring part of your code into something that can be generally useful to the community.
 We encourage everyone doing research in architecture search to implement their